Is an invoice a legal document?

 What If My Customers Fail to Pay Their Invoice?

-Thankfully, when you factor your invoices with Bankers Factoring, we offer you something not many factoring companies do: non-recourse factoring.
+Thankfully, when you factor your invoices with Bankers Factoring, we offer you something not many factoring companies do non-recourse factoring.

 Non-Recourse Invoice Factoring